genryianchev/AnnotationServiceBuilder/README.md

    services.AddAnnotatedSingletonServices(assembly);
    services.AddAnnotatedScopedServices(assembly);
    services.AddAnnotatedTransientServices(assembly);
+   services.AddRefitClientsFromAttributes(assembly, "https://api.yourservice.com"); // Replace with your API base URL
    ```

-   This will automatically register all services annotated with the custom attributes.
+   This will automatically register all services and Refit clients annotated with the custom attributes.

 ## Usage